pencil-code/pencil-code/doc/readthedocs/manuals/fmanual-part1.rst

   IDL> varfile='VAR2'
   IDL> .r r  (or .r rall)

-With :file:`r.pro`, you can switch the part of the domain by changing the variable :var:`datadir`:
+With :file:`r.pro`, you can switch the part of the domain by changing the variable :command:`datadir`:

 .. code::